 He does not send a servant to get him.
 He does not holler from a distance and command his son to come into the house.
 He goes himself.
 This is a picture of God coming to save hypocrites as well as harlots.

 2. The father entreats him.
-Verse 28: “His father came out and began entreating him.”
+“His father came out and began entreating him” (Luke 15:28).

 The Father was wooing, appealing, pleading, and yearning — not commanding.
 He did not want a performance, but a new heart.

 It seems that perhaps the elder son really loved what the younger brother used to love, but didn’t have the guts to leave the estate.
 In fact, Jesus says in Luke 16:14 that the Pharisees were lovers of money.
-He really wanted to party with his friends, not with the father (verse 29).
+He really wanted to party with his friends, not with the father (Luke 15:29).

-O how many people stay in the church, but do not have hearts that are with the father.
+Oh how many people stay in the church, but do not have hearts that are with the Father.
 He is not their treasure.
 They are just as worldly as the prodigal was, but the church is a cover.

 Many will come from east and west and recline at table with Abraham, Isaac, and Jacob in the kingdom of heaven, while the sons of the kingdom will be thrown into the outer darkness.